100 years ago, a succession of events unfolded across a ten-year period that would redefine the island of Ireland and its people forever.

 Unionist Council accepts Home Rule

-The Ulster Unionist Council accepts Long’s proposals and a parliament for Northern Ireland, which will hold jurisdiction over six of the nine counties of Ulster, excluding Cavan, Monaghan, and Donegal.
-While defending the decision to opt for a six-county parliament rather than a nine-county one, Edward Carson expresses regret at the ‘men abandoned’, both ‘in this province… and in the southern and western parts of Ireland’.
+The Ulster Unionist Council accepts a parliament for Northern Ireland, governing six of the nine counties of Ulster excluding Cavan, Monaghan, and Donegal.
+While defending the decision, Edward Carson expresses regret at the ‘men abandoned’, both ‘in this province … and in the southern and western parts of Ireland’.

 31 Mar 1920